-Dremann's Hotness Scale"--different
+Dremann's Hotness Scale"-different

-from the "Scoville" Scale?
+from "Scoville" Scale?

 There's a ton of controversy about pepper hotness, so in 1984 I invented an easy method to test a pepper's heat level, to get a fast and accurate way to measure pepper heat levels.